-Retakes
+• Retakes

-Students not passing the course according to the regular assessment criteria shall have a second chance to pass it in a second evaluation period at the end of June.
-This retake shall comprise an exam for each part of the course (transmission, or distribution and smart grids) where the student has not obtained a grade of at least 5 out of 10.

-The grade obtained in this retake shall be the final grade of these students for the corresponding part or parts.
-For those parts (transmission, or distribution and smart grids) where the student has obtained at least a 5 out of 10 in the regular assessment period, students will keep this grade.
-Provided that the student has obtained a final grade of at least 5 out of 10 in both parts (transmission and distribution and smart grids), the final grade shall be calculated as the weighted average of the grades obtained by the student in each of the two parts of the course, giving a weight of 45% to transmission and 55% to distribution and smart grids.
-Otherwise, the final grade shall be minimum between the grades obtained in the two parts of the course.

-No student having passed the course in the first evaluation period shall be allowed to go through the assessment in the second period.
+- Students not passing the course according to the regular assessment criteria shall have a second chance to pass it in a second evaluation period at the end of June.
+This retake shall comprise an exam for each part of the course (transmission, or distribution and smart grids) where the student has not obtained a grade of at least 5 out of 10 in the regular assessment period.
+For those parts (transmission, or distribution and smart grids) where the student at least a 5 out of 10 in the regular assessment period.
+For those parts (transmission, or distribution and smart grids) where the student has obtained at least a 5 out of 10 in the regular assessment period, students will keep this grade for the final grade of the subject. - The grade obtained in the retake exam of one part of the subject will replace the grades of all the previous exams of that part.
+The same weights for the exams and the assignments submitted during the course as for the regular assessment period shall be considered to determine the final grade of that part of the subject, provided the retake exam grade is greater than or equal to 3.5 out of 10.
+Otherwise, the final grade of this part of the subject for which the retake exam has been taken, will be the grade obtained in the retake exam. - There is no retake assignment.
+The assignments are performed during the course.
+In the event that, due to some disciplinary measure, the grade of the assignment, or assignments, has been zero in any of the parts in the regular assessment period, the final mark of that part of the subject will be that of the retake exam. - If both grades (those of the two parts of the subject) are larger than, or equal to, 4 out of 10, the final grade of the subject shall be calculated as the weighted average of both grades, giving a weight of 45% to transmission and 55% to distribution and smart grids.
+Otherwise, the final grade shall be computed as the minimum between 4 out of 10 and this weighted average.
+In order to pass the course, students must obtain a final grade of at least 5 out of 10. - No student having passed the course in the first evaluation period shall be allowed to go through a new assessment process in the second period.